7 Unusual Polish Love Stories

 Nikifor has returned to cultural consciousness thanks to Krystyna Feldman’s great performance in My Nikifor, directed by Krzysztof Krauze.
 Nikifor was a Lemko, raised in extreme poverty, and marked by significant physical imperfections that alienated him from society.
-Some people treated him like a doormat, others, as a local attraction of Krynica.
+Some people treated him like a doormat, whilst others saw him as a local attraction of Krynica.

 My Nikifor – Krzysztof Krauze

-The poet declares his love for his beloved Silver Natalia in many poems, such as Years I Have Loved You (Już Kocham Cię Tyle Lat):
+The poet declared his love for his beloved Silver Natalia in many poems, such as Years I Have Loved You (Już Kocham Cię Tyle Lat):

 Years I have loved you, stay

 Everything faded in twilight, confusion,